Skiing the Vallee Blanche, Chamonix France

 All the famous and amazing peaks surrounding us and our ski descent.

 After getting off the tram we catch a train the goes steeply down hill to Chamonix. luckily we had good timing and only had to wait about 10 minutes.
 The best view yet of the West face of the Petit Dru home to Royal Robbins and G. Hemming 1962 route the American Direct.
+Everyone getting on the train with skis, ice tools everything you can imagine.
+They pack the train tight!!!

 The view from the train going down to Chamonix.